<img src="https://ib.adnxs.com/pixie?pi=a221d956-ac41-4f0e-9b58-d09fb74b5a23&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 If you have kids with a bottomless stomach, quench their appetite with some healthy fats.
 For example, apples dipped in peanut butter, carrots dipped in hummus or homemade ranch dressing, guacamole and jicama sticks.

-Save money at the grocery store and let your children create their own personalized snack mix.
-Offer a mixture of salty nuts and seeds, dried fruit, low-sugar cereal and popped popcorn and watch as your children make their own personalized mix.
+Get creative with your kids to create a personalized charcuterie snack tray!
+Using a plastic tackle box, you can pack each section with a different treat, creating a personalized snack mix.
+Offer a mixture of salty nuts and seeds, dried fruit, low-sugar cereal, and popped popcorn, and watch as your children make their own personalized mix in addition to the traditional meats, cheeses, and crackers.

 Enjoy a free recipe for a healthier ranch dressing to encourage kids to crunch on a rainbow of vegetables!